 The historic appearance of contributing structures within the HPOZ should be preserved.
-(The historic appearance of publicly visible facades of contributing structures within the HPOZ should be preserved.)

 The historic fabric of contributing structures should be preserved.
 Repair should be attempted before replacement.

 Replacement elements should match the original in materials, design, and finish as closely as possible.